snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 #### Pinpointing a change in policy

 Interrupted Time Series uses the fact that a policy change can be pinpointed in time to help understand its effects.
 First and foremost, a good research question for this course has to examine something that changed.
 This could be the introduction of a huge nation-wide program, or just a small tweak in how a service is provided.
-In your day-to-day work, surely things are changing all the time – any of these might be candidates for research questions.
+In your day-to-day work, surely things are changing all the time â€“ any of these might be candidates for research questions.

 #### Considering outcomes of this change